 What about other third parties?

-We will not transfer your personal information outside the EU.
+We will not transfer your personal information outside the UK.

 How long will you use my information for?

 We will only retain your personal information for as long as necessary to fulfil the purposes we

 collected it for, including for the purposes of satisfying any legal, accounting, or reporting

 requirements.
 To determine the appropriate retention period for personal data, we consider the

 amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use

 or disclosure of your personal data, the purposes for which we process your personal data and